-Making cold brew at home is 100% easier to do than you might think, you don’t need any fancy equipment, and it’s 100% budget-friendly because it’s so much more cost-effective than running to the coffee shop every day.
+Let’s make cold-brew coffee at home!
+It’s incredibly easy to DIY, it doesn’t require any fancy equipment, and it’s 100% budget-friendly because it’s so much more cost-effective than running to the coffee shop.

 Even better?
 You can batch-make cold brew ahead of time and you will be set all week long.
-No more busy morning rush where you’re scrambling to make coffee, it will already be made, leaving you plenty of time to savor each sip while enjoying morning breakfast toast.
+No more busy morning rush where you’re scrambling to make coffee.
+It will already be made, leaving you plenty of time to savor each sip while enjoying your favorite breakfast.

-Cold Brew is a type of iced coffee, made when coarse coffee grounds are steeped in cold water for an extended period of time (usually overnight 12-24 hours), then strained.
-This brewing process results in a less acidic, smooth coffee that is then served cold, over ice.
-It can be made concentrated and then combined with water to the desired strength.
+Cold Brew is a type of iced coffee, made when coarse coffee grounds are steeped in cold water for 12-24 hours, then strained.
+This brewing process results in a less acidic, smooth coffee that is then served cold, over ice, and/or diluted with additional milk or water to a desired strength.

-Iced Coffee is when coffee is traditionally brewed with hot water and poured over ice.
+Iced Coffee is when coffee is brewed using hot water and is then poured over ice.
 Iced coffee does not inherently eliminate the acidity that comes from hot brewed coffee, as the cold brew method does.
-However, it does have more of the nuances that result from hot brewing coffee.
+However, the flavor nuances in the coffee do shine through more.

 Steps for Making Cold Brew at Home